The 9 Best Dog Clippers Australia: Tested & Evaluated 2023

 This clipper comes in a sleek, slim design.
 It has a blade adjustment tamper lever that allows you to choose the cutting length from 1mm to 1.9mm.
 You get four comb attachments in this set - 3mm, 6mm, 9mm and 12mm.

 The Fur King Cordless Dog Clippers being tested by our independent expert team

-If you really want to feel like a professional while grooming your dog (or maybe you actually are a professional spending hours per day with the clippers in hand), the Wahl Professional Animal Motion model is definitely the right choice.
+If you really want to feel like a professional while grooming your dog (or maybe you actually are a professional spending hours per day with the clippers in hand), the Wahl Professional Animal Motion model is the right choice.

 The Wahl Professional Animal Motion being tested by our independent expert team

 Thanks to a powerful battery and charger, this clipper can get fully charged in just 45 minutes, and then you have an hour and a half of cordless operation.
 There is a cute indicator on the back that changes colours just like a traffic light, telling you how much battery power you have left.
 Despite being powerful, this is also one of the lightest Wahl pet clippers available.
 It weighs less than 300 grams.
-You’ll barely feel it in your hand.
+You barely feel it in your hand.

 This grooming kit from HOLDOG is perfect for those who want to try grooming their pet’s coat for the first time.
-These clippers are so easy and intuitive to use that everyone should be able to get the hang of it quickly.
+These clippers are so easy and intuitive to use that you should be able to get the hang of it quickly.

 When you grab this clipper for the first time, you’ll immediately notice a turning knob that allows you to choose the distance between the blades for the desired length.
 A unique thing about these clippers is that you can also choose between 5 different speeds.